SOLAR POOL HEATING FAQ's

 Brand Comparison

-1. Weight or material content / Our collector panels are 25-40% heavier than the industry average.
-This makes them more durable and gives them the greatest life expectancy.
+1. Weight or Material Content: Our collector panels are designed to be 25-40% heavier than the industry average.
+This extra weight enhances durability and extends their lifespan significantly.